How to Install GCC Compiler on Ubuntu

 sudo apt update

 5. Use the command below to install a specific version or multiple versions of GCC.
-For example, to install GCC 12 and GCC 13, enter:
+For example, to install GCC 15, enter:

 Note: There are no restrictions to the number of GCC versions you can install using this installation method.

-Note: Replace the GCC version in the example commands (GCC 12 and 13) with the GCC versions installed on your system.
+Note: Replace the GCC version in the example command (GCC 14) with each GCC version installed on your system.

 7. Use the update-alternatives tool to switch between installed GCC versions: